lindorffs/voidgen/README.md

 ## Usage
 ~You can download the current unstable version of the engine from the releases page.~ Or build it from source.

 VoidGEN loads the file `pre_init.lua` from the current working directory.
-If this file does not exist, or an update() and render() are not defined after this file executes, the engine will fail.
+VoidGEN will generate on the first run if it is not present.

 ## Building From Source